heliosRL/regime-trading-system/README.md

 # Regime-Filtered Momentum Trading System

-A systematic trading strategy that combines HIDDEN MARKOV MODEL (HMM) REGIME DETECTION with MOMENTUM SIGNALS and VOLATILITY-SCALED POSITION SIZING to generate robust risk-adjusted returns.
+A systematic trading strategy that combines **Hidden Markov Model (HMM) regime detection** with **momentum signals** and **volatility-scaled position sizing** to generate robust risk-adjusted returns.

 ---

 ## Core Idea

 Raw momentum strategies suffer during market regime transitions — they tend to perform well in trending markets but break down during high-volatility or mean-reverting regimes.
 This project addresses that by:

-1. DETECTING MARKET REGIMES using a Hidden Markov Model on returns + volatility features
+1. **Detecting market regimes** using a Hidden Markov Model on returns + volatility features
-2. FILTERING MOMENTUM TRADES — only entering positions when the detected regime is favorable
+2. **Filtering momentum trades** — only entering positions when the detected regime is favorable
-3. SCALING POSITION SIZES inversely to realized volatility (volatility targeting) to maintain consistent risk exposure
+3. **Scaling position sizes** inversely to realized volatility (volatility targeting) to maintain consistent risk exposure

 The hypothesis: regime-filtering significantly improves Sharpe ratio and reduces drawdown compared to naive momentum.

 ---

 ## Project Structure

 ```
 regime_trading/